Sam3360/Loading_Bar/README.md

 │── README.md
 └── loading.gif

-## Contributing
-Found a bug or want to make the animation cooler?
-Feel free to open an issue or a pull request 🚀

 ## License
 This project is licensed under the MIT License – free to use, modify, and share.